Krejci Dump: Outcome

+The remediated Krejci site, now an NPS Sentinel Wetland within Cuyahoga Valley National Park.
+Cleanup of the former industrial waste dump — which accepted PCBs, dioxins, and heavy metals from Ford, GM, and 3M — was completed in December 2002.

 Because of the extensive contamination, and its on-going identification as the cleanup proceeded, the NPS made numerous predictions about the end-date for cleanup and remediation of the areas.
 For example, in July 2011 it was predicted that the Krejci dump site would be in the final stages of revegetation in the spring of 2012.
 But it wasn't until August 2012 that the NPS declared "comprehensive post-excavation soil sampling effort establishes that remediation goals for the 46-acre former dump site have been met," and, "The final steps necessary to restore the Site may now begin, including final grading; re-vegetation using native meadow grasses, forbs and shrubs; and restoration of 3 acres of wetland and wet meadow habitats."
 The Ohio Division of Environmental Response and Revitalization (DERR) also had a projected end-date of sometime in 2012.

 The ultimate goal of the NPS was to have the site appear as it originally would have, with native plants and wetlands covering the area.
 "Upon completion of the cleanup, the site will be restored to natural conditions consistent with surrounding Park habitat, and restrictions on public access will be removed."

 Remediation work was completed in December 2020.